Sweetflips/sweetflips.gg/ENV_VARIABLES.md

 - Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser and should not contain sensitive data
 - All dates should be in UTC format (YYYY-MM-DD)
 - Proxy configuration is optional - if not provided, requests will be made directly
-- Special period dates are optional - if not set, the application defaults to standard monthly logic
+- Special period dates are optional - if not set, the application uses default values
+- Luxdrop uses bi-weekly (14-day) rolling periods that automatically progress and cross month boundaries